 What’s the difference between a Lesbrarian and a Guest Lesbrarian?

 Lesbrarians post at least once a month, while guest lesbrarians send in reviews whenever they feel like it.
 Lesbrarians have posts on scheduled dates, while Guest Lesbrarians have their posts updated somewhat sporadically.
-Lesbrarians have access to review copies of books and can borrow books from my lesbrary.
+Lesbrarians have access to review copies of books.

 What is “les/bi/etc” content?